 After discovering the program in the last few months, I finally decided to apply for Global Entry, the pass that eases up the requirements for leaving the country and re-entering as a U.S. citizen.
 TSA Pre-Check is included with participating airlines, meaning you can keep your shoes on when you go through security!
 I wanted to share my experience during the application process for the program and a few things I wish I knew beforehand.
 While it’s not easy, getting your Global Entry card in as little as three weeks is possible!
 Read on to find out how I did it.
 I was based in New York at that time, so this is my experience of applying for Global Entry in New York City.

 Applying for Global Entry is very easy after creating an online account.
 First, you fill out a form asking for your current and former addresses, employers, countries you have visited, etc. I have no idea if they actually contacted my former employers, but it’s possible they did (I didn’t ask).
 You pay the $100 fee at this time online.
 I filled out and submitted my form on a Friday.
 I heard back from the program one week later, when I was notified that my application was conditionally approved!

 On to step two: scheduling an interview at one of the Global Entry application centers.

 I called the JFK Global Entry Office.
 No answer.
-I called the lower Manhattan office, and a man picked up.
-He told me unfortunately, there was nothing he could do and all interviews must be booked online.
+I called the Lower Manhattan office, and a man picked up.
+He told me unfortunately, there was nothing he could do and that all interviews must be booked online.
 He said they did not accept walk-ins.
-He was quite nice, and advised me to check back on the website every day as people did cancel their appointments.
+He was quite nice and advised me to check back on the website every day as people did cancel their appointments.

 Head to the Airport